GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 ## Saved searches

-Kibana allows to save predefined searches with their filters and presented columns configuration.
-To view the searches shipped with this installation, visit the `Discover` page of Kibana and in the top menu, click on the `Open` option.
-It will present a list of some useful searches, including logs
-from: GKE Apps, kubelet, docker, kernel and others.
+To see the searches included with this installation of Kibana, open the Discover page, and in the top menu, click **Open**.
+The list of searches includes logs from Kubernetes Engine Apps, Kubelet, Docker, `kernel`, and others.

 ### Scale the Elasticsearch cluster